oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

         Please specify the console type you want to use to connect to the VM (vnc, spice) [vnc]:

 5.  **Configuring the Hosted Engine**
-    Specify the name for Host-HE1 to be identified in the Red Hat Enterprise Virtualization environment, and the password for the `admin@internal` user to access the Administrator Portal.
+    Specify the name for Host-HE1 to be identified in the oVirt environment, and the password for the `admin@internal` user to access the Administrator Portal.
 Provide the FQDN for HostedEngine-VM; this procedure uses the FQDN *Manager.example.com*.
 Finally, provide the name and TCP port number of the SMTP server, the email address used to send email notifications, and a comma-separated list of email addresses to receive these notifications.

     **Important**